Ronald Crichton: Critic

-After serving in the Army in Britain and Greece during the war, Crichton joined the British Council, where he worked over the next two decades in Greece, Belgium, West Germany and London.
+After serving in the Army in Britain and Greece during a war, Crichton joined the British Council, where he worked over the next two decades in Greece, Belgium, West Germany, and London.
 His freelance writing began in the early 1960s, and in 1967 he joined The Financial Times as a full-time critic, taking over from Andrew Porter as chief music critic in 1972.
 He retired from the FT in 1978.
 He also wrote for Opera magazine and The Dancing Times, edited books on the works of Manuel de Falla and Ethel Smyth, wrote the BBC Music Guide on de Falla (1992), and was a contributor to The New Grove Dictionary of Music (1979) and The New Grove Dictionary of Opera (1992).

 Crichton shared the latter years of his life with his partner Juan Soriano, in Eastbourne and later in Barcelona, where Soriano came from.
-He died at the age of 91 in 2005 in Arenys de Mar, a town some 25 miles to the north of Barcelona City.
+He died at the age of 91 in 2005 in Arenys de Mar, a town some 25 miles to the north of Barcelona.
 At the time he was working on a history of French opera.